Uniform Membership for Hyperedge Replacement Grammars and Related Decision Problems: Upper Bounds

-Note that the number $(m-1)$ of non-permutative productions in the chain sequence does not exceed the least order $R$ of $\hat{\Gamma}$.
-Indeed, applying each such production decreases the number of attachment nodes of a hyperedge.
+Note that the number $(m-1)$ of non-permutative productions in the chain sequence does not exceed the order $R$ of $\hat{\Gamma}$.
+Indeed, applying each non-permutative chain production decreases the number of attachment nodes of a hyperedge.

-Applying any production from $\hat{\Gamma}$ does not decrease the number of nodes or the number of hyperedges in the hypergraph (as there are no empty productions, and the grammar is repetition-free).
+Applying any production from $\hat{\Gamma}$ does not decrease the number of nodes or the number of hyperedges in the hypergraph (since there are no empty productions, and the grammar is repetition-free, so nodes cannot be glued).
 Besides, each production which is not chain strictly increases the size of the hypergraph.
-Each chain sequence is either followed by a non-chain production or it ends by a terminal symbol.
-Therefore, the total number of steps in the constructed derivation of $H$ (where each sequence of permutative productions is replaced by a single $\Rrightarrow$ step) is at most $\vert H \vert + 2\vert H \vert \cdot (2R+1) = (4R+3) \vert H \vert$, hence the size of the derivation is polynomial w.r.t. the sizes of $\hat{\Gamma}$ and $H$. \end{proof}
+Each chain sequence is either followed by a non-chain production applied to the resulting hyperedge or it ends by a terminal symbol.
+Therefore, the total number of edges in the modified derivation tree of $H$ (where each sequence of permutative productions is replaced by a single edge) is at most $\vert H \vert + 2\vert H \vert \cdot (2R+1) = (4R+3) \vert H \vert$, hence the size of the derivation tree is polynomial w.r.t. the sizes of $\hat{\Gamma}$ and $H$. \end{proof}